-Event management involves creating and developing large-scale events which may include conferences, conventions, concerts, trade shows, festivals, and ceremonies.
-Event management involves identifying the target audience, formulating the event concept, planning the overall logistics of the event and conducting project management of the event as a whole -- including managing the teams of people responsible for each function, the budget, and overseeing the execution of the event.
+Event management involves creating and developing large-scale events which might include conferences, conventions, concerts, trade shows, festivals, and ceremonies.
+Event management involves identifying the target audience, formulating the event concept, planning the overall logistics of the event and conducting project management of the event as a whole.
+This might include managing the teams of people responsible for each function, the budget, and overseeing the execution of the event.
 Event managers also supervise the services of all outside vendors and professionals, which includes event planners.

-Specific responsibilities of an event manager may include:
+Specific responsibilities of an event manager might include: